-- 91. Member B is an 8th Grade Social Studies teacher who covers United States history from the Civil War to the modern era, including state-required instruction on genocide and antisemitism and lessons on Juneteenth, the Reconstruction era, the Civil Rights Act of 1866, the Fourteenth and Fifteenth Amendments, the Black Codes, the KKK, the Jim Crow Era, the Compromise of 1877, the Tulsa race massacres, and other topics that necessarily touch on concepts of race, racism, and slavery.
+- 102. Member B is an 8th Grade Social Studies teacher who covers United States history from the Civil War to the modern era, including state-required instruction on genocide and antisemitism and lessons on Juneteenth, the Reconstruction era, the Civil Rights Act of 1866, the Fourteenth and Fifteenth Amendments, the Black Codes, the KKK, the Jim Crow Era, the Compromise of 1877, the Tulsa race massacres, and other topics that necessarily touch on concepts of race, racism, and slavery.
 She does not know how she can teach or facilitate student research and discussion of these topics without creating a risk of being accused of violating the Letter's vague conception of illegal discrimination.
+She feels that she is being held hostage to students and parents' vague conceptions of discrimination and DEI under the Letter, which creates a risk to her career through its reporting mechanisms. - structural racism (for example, the need for teacher preparation programs to be more responsive to the assets and experiences of pre-service teachers of color,) along with equity and inclusion (for example, the importance of including LGBTQIA+ literature and experiences in ELA curricula).
+She worries that a student or anyone else could perceive her scholarship and classroom instruction to teach that people of some races or gender/sexuality carry a moral burden that others do not in violation of the Letter.
+She is also worried about whether she can assign students readings that center on the experiences of marginalized peoples in the U.S., or whether this would be considered impermissible programing related to diversity, equity, and inclusion. - 104.
+Member E fears that the Letter conflicts with the national standards for special education professionals that he uses in designing and implementing his courses to prepare preservice special education teachers.
+For example, these standards require that beginning special education professionals understand "how language, culture, and family background influence" the learning of their students, and require them to build inclusive and culturally-responsive learning environments.
+Member E worries that these standards conflict with the Letter and has and will undermine his preparation of pre-service special education teachers.

-She feels that she is being held hostage to students and parents' vague conceptions of discrimination and DEI under the Letter, which creates a risk to her career through its reporting mechanisms. - 92.
-In addition to the content of instruction and programming, the Letter's vague prohibitions on "diversity," "equity," and "inclusion," implicate the ways in which educators teach across subject matters.
+- 105. In addition to the content of instruction and programming, the Letter's vague prohibitions on "diversity," "equity," and "inclusion," implicate the ways in which educators teach across subject matters.
 These principles are central to sound pedagogy because they encourage students to question, analyze, and think critically about the world around them.
-The vagueness in the Letter's prohibitions thus means that educators must not only consider whether a particular book or discussion is permissible, but every aspect of their professional practice. - 93.
+The vagueness in the Letter's prohibitions thus means that educators must not only consider whether a particular book or discussion is permissible, but every aspect of their professional practice. - 106.
 For example, many educators, including Plaintiffs' members: - (a) employ culturally responsive practices as part of strong pedagogy, and as encouraged or required by state and local educational policies.
-Culturally responsive pedagogy is teaching "to and through [students'] personal and cultural strengths, their intellectual capabilities, and their prior accomplishments."8 As part of culturally responsive teaching, educators should "help[] students learn more about their own and others' cultures, as part of their personal development and preparation for community membership, civic engagement, and social transformation."9
+Culturally responsive pedagogy is teaching "to and through [students'] personal and cultural strengths, their intellectual capabilities, and their prior accomplishments."
+As part of culturally responsive teaching, educators should "help[] students learn more about their own and others' cultures, as part of their personal development and preparation for community membership, civic engagement, and social transformation."